CongducPham/LowCostLoRaGw/gw_full_latest/gw_web_admin/README.md

 # Gateway Admin

-Gateway Admin is a simple responsive web interface to control the WAZIUP's Raspberry Pi gateway.
+Gateway Admin is a simple responsive web interface to manage/configure some parameters of the WAZIUP's Raspberry Pi gateway.

 ## Installation